rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 # Version History

+* 4.9.2 - Add example inputs and outputs
 * 4.9.1 - Rename the plugin with "console" as there is a new cloud based plugin for InsightVM
 * 4.9.0 - Add new `size` input to List Inactive Assets | Update List Inactive Assets to return 500 results by default | Remove the usage of Maya from the plugin
 * 4.8.1 - Fixed an issue where some actions were expecting bytes data and were getting strings instead